ykdot/google-homepage/README.md

-This will be a short project about building the google homepage
+This will be a short project about building the google homepage.